-Martin Robert Ling is Lecturer in Restorative Dentistry (Periodontology) within the College of Medical and Dental Sciences at the University of Birmingham.
+Martin Ling is currently Clinical Lecturer in Restorative Dentistry (Periodontology) within the College of Medical and Dental Sciences at the University of Birmingham.

-Martin is researching the aetiology and pathogenesis of inflammatory periodontal disease and has been successful in receiving grants from the Oral and Dental Research Trust, British Society of Periodontology and the Royal College of Surgeons of England.
+Martin is researching the pathogenesis of periodontal disease following successful funding from the Oral and Dental Research Trust, British Society of Periodontology and the Royal College of Surgeons of England.

 Martin graduated with BDS Dentistry in 2004 from the University of Birmingham School of Dentistry.

-Grant MM, Creese AJ, Barr G, Ling MR, Scott AE, Matthews JB, Griffiths HR, Cooper HJ, Chapple IL (2009) Proteomic analysis of a noninvasive human model of acute inflammation and its resolution: the twenty-one day model.
-J Proteome Res 9(9): 4732-44.
+Grant MM, Creese AJ, Barr G, Ling MR, Scott AE, Matthews JB, Griffiths HR, Cooper HJ, Chapple IL (2010), Analysis of a noninvasive human model of acute inflammation and its resolution: the twenty-one day gingivitis model.
+J Proteome Res 9(9): 4732-4744